RockHopperPenguin64/memoryAI/README.md

 - **Memory Retrieval Logic (Planned)**
   A SQL-based memory system will allow the model to retrieve relevant past dialogue based on token-level matching and weighted scoring.
-  Top-k filtering and re-ranking will be used to select the most contextually appropriate memory.

 - **Training Pipeline**
   Includes mixed precision training (GradScaler, autocast), cosine learning rate scheduling, and perplexity-based evaluation.